There are currently no products in the cart.

-What is Protein, and Why Does Your Body Need It to Build Muscle?
+What is Protein and Why Do You Need It to Build Muscle?

-Protein is one of the three macronutrients that we consume in our diets.
+Protein is one of the three macronutrients we consume in our diets.
 It’s our bodies’ central tool for repairing and rebuilding muscle tissue.
 An ample daily supply of protein is needed to maintain and especially to build muscle.

 Our muscles are made up of proteins, which in turn are made up of amino acids.
 Our bodies are constantly going through a state of muscle protein breakdown (MPB) and muscle protein synthesis (MPS).
 Activities such as exercising and even walking can place stress on our muscles, causing some of the tissue within them to break down.

 In order to repair the damaged muscle tissue, our bodies require a variety of different amino acids.
 Some of the amino acids needed to rebuild muscle proteins cannot be produced by our bodies and therefore, must be obtained through our diet — these are known as essential amino acids.